Andriy-Kulak/dao-sol/README.md

 ## Overview

-The task of the DAO contract can be summarized in 3 main functionalities
+The task of the `GGDao.sol` DAO contract can be summarized in 3 main functionalities

-- 1. Implement a treasury contract that buys NFTs
+- 1. Implement a treasury contract that buys NFTs (I used an interface `NFTMarketplace.sol` as the interfacing marketplace contract)
 - 2. Implement a voting system with signature votes
 - 3. Implement a proposal system that calls arbitrary functions.